2022 Canadian Premier League final

 The 2022 Canadian Premier League Final was a soccer match that was the 4th edition of the CPL Finals, the post-season championship of the Canadian Premier League, the top level of Canadian soccer.
-The match which determined the winner of the 2022 Canadian Premier League season and was played on October 30, 2022, in Ottawa, Ontario.
+The match determined the winner of the 2022 Canadian Premier League season and was played on October 30, 2022, in Ottawa, Ontario.
 It was contested by Atlético Ottawa and Forge FC, the winners of the league's two semifinal matchups.
-Pacific FC were the defending champions.
+Pacific FC were the defending champions, but were eliminated in the semifinals by Atlético Ottawa.

-Forge FC defeated Atlético Ottawa 2–0 to claim their third CPL title.
+Forge FC defeated Atlético Ottawa 2–0 to claim their record-extending third CPL title.
 Alessandro Hojabrpour scored the opening goal in the 28th minute, which turned out to be the match winner.
-David Choinière scored in the 78th minute and was named man of the match.
+David Choinière scored in the 78th minute and was named player of the match.

 Teams

 Path to the Final

 The 2022 CPL season was contested by eight teams.
 Each team played four games against each of the seven opponents for a total of 28 matches.
 The top-four teams from the regular season qualified for the playoffs which began on October 15, 2022.
 The first round featured two-legged semifinals where the first-place team from the season faced the fourth, and the second-place team played the third.
 Atlético Ottawa and Forge FC were the winners and advanced to the CPL Final, a single match to be hosted by the higher-seeded team.